-The requirements for the Bachelor of Arts or Bachelor of Science Degree in Education include series of courses in General Education (see page 56.)
+The requirements for the Bachelor of Arts or Bachelor of Science Degree in Education include series of courses in General Studies.
 Pre-professional, professional and subject matter areas which constitute major and minor fields.
 All such requirements are specified within the sequences of courses arranged by year and semester.

-The B.A. degree in Education is granted to those whose major is in one of the academic fields.
+The B.A. degree in Education is granted to those whose major is in one of the